crvenkapavica/ConsoleRPG/README.md

 ...And much, much more.

 <hr/>
-Development has been temporarily halted due to me working on a wine-tracking, selling & delivery system for my family business.

-This is just the begining and this project is to be revisited soon and is expected to be completed by Q2 2026.
-After that - feel free to fork the project, but you <b>can not use it commercially and have to credit the source.</b>
+You can fork the project, but you <b>can not use it commercially and have to credit the source.</b>
 Project codename: <b>CARTAGRA ©<b/>

 There is a slight possibility that the project will be ported to Unreal Engine (with pristine graphics), if enough interest arises and my obligations allow for it.